Homepage of the site 'What to do with your life?'

 •

-The production entities are limited to a hundred people.
+Production entities are limited to around a hundred people.

 •

-They are audited periodically to ensure that they meet their purpose down to the smallest detail.
+They are audited periodically to ensure their suitability for their purpose down to the smallest detail.

 •

-A notion of strategic rating is put in place, allowing:
+A concept of strategic rating is put in place, allowing:

-To better select to whom will be entrusted collective decisions, and to check their quality.
+To better select who will be entrusted with collective decisions, and to check their quality.

-To make each individual aware of his effective capacities to conduct the analysis leading to a quality collective decision, ie not based on beliefs.
+To make each individual aware of their effective abilities to conduct the analysis leading to a quality collective decision, that is to say not based on beliefs.

 Comment